 Certainly there are people out there who don’t get out of their pajamas all day because they don’t see the point in getting dressed.
 They’re not going out and they’re not expecting visitors.

-There are people who work out of their homes and write blog posts about how they hang out in their pajamas all day.
+There are people who work from home and write blog posts about how they hang out in their pajamas all day.
+Often followed by selling their product to teach how you, too, can live like this.
 That lifestyle must be attractive to some people.
 If it was me, I’d be too embarrassed to admit that’s my daily routine.
 Spending the day in pajamas is not for me.

 I’m not a morning person.
 If I could, I’d hang out in bed for a long time, reading or watching TV for as long as possible.
 Once I get out of bed, the first thing I do is get dressed.
 For me, the biggest reason to get up and dressed are my dogs.
 They need to go for a walk and take care of business.
 Many dog owners think the best solution is to open the back door and let the dog into the yard.
 However, most dogs are clean and won’t use their own yards as their toilet areas.
 Other people’s yards – no problem!
 First thing in the morning walkies means the dogs and I are getting fresh air and exercise.